atait/lytest/README.md

 ## The lytest/lyipc/ipython test-driven workflow
 I currently use this workflow when developing new device cells (as opposed to system-level cells - a different workflow).
 It is a graphical layout version of test-driven design.
 It is enabled by some of the tools in lytest.

-When you write a new function, you call it with various options in order to develop it and understand what its doing.
-Testing more or less means coming up with a mixture of library and calls that you like, then saving those calls in the right place.
+Whenever you write a new function, you call it with various options in order to develop it and understand what its doing.
+You come up with a mixture of library behavior and usgage calls that you like.
+If you save those calls in the right place, you have made a *test*!

 ### Tools and setup
 [lyipc](https://github.com/atait/klayout-ipc) (klayout inter-process control)